 Flash forward to Day 4 of my Rwanda trip, and the same gastrointestinal side effects started again just like they had in Haiti.
 I can say with 100% certainty that the diarrhea, cramping, and stomach distress were from the Malarone.
 It’s highly likely some of the other symptoms I experienced were also from Malarone and not just the result of being in a new environment with different food and a new routine.

-Here are the side effects I experienced that I feel are 100% from Malarone:
+Here are the side effects of Malarone I experienced that I feel are 100% from the malaria pills:

 - Diarrhea: Not horrible but more trips to the bathroom than usual and often on short notice